 Fragments of Cape York

-A total of seven fragments of the huge Cape York meteorite have been identified; three are on display here.
+A total of eight fragments of the huge Cape York meteorite have been identified; three are on display here.
 Ahnighito, the large mass in the center of the room, is the biggest piece of Cape York ever discovered.
-The fragments known as the Woman and the Dog are considerably smaller and were found near each other, roughly seven kilometers (four miles) from Ahnighito.
+The fragments known as the Woman (straight ahead) and the Dog (left) are considerably smaller and were found near each other, roughly seven kilometers (four miles) from Ahnighito.

 The three fragments of Cape York on display—Ahnighito, the Woman and the Dog—were found in the Melville Bay region of northwestern Greenland.
 The Woman and the Dog were originally on the mainland.
 Ahnighito was located on an island just offshore.